stephencz/stephencz-com/_posts/2019-07-08-singleton.md

 ### Putting It All Together

-If we combine our private constructor, private static final `INSTANCE` field, and our public static `getInstance()` method, we get a bare bones Singleton:
+If we combine our private constructor, private static final field `INSTANCE`, and our public static method `getInstance()`, we've built a bare bones Singleton:

 ~~~java
 public class Singleton {